andersthemagi/magicalmusings.github.io/_posts/spells/fourth-level/2020-10-15-spells-4-blight.md

 If you target a nonmagical plant that isn't a creature, such as a tree or shrub, it doesn't make a saving throw, it simply withers and dies.

-***At Higher Levels***

-When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.
+***At Higher Levels*** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.
-You attempt to send one creature that you can see within range to another plane of existence.
-The target must succeed on a Charisma saving throw or be banished.